twonder/docs.particular.net/nservicebus/messaging/send-a-message.md

 - nservicebus/how-do-i-send-a-message
 ---

 NServiceBus supports sending different types of messages (see [Messages, Events and Commands](messages-events-commands.md)) to any endpoint.
+When a message arrives at an endpoint it goes through a pipeline of processing steps.
 Messages can be sent from outside or inside the message processing pipeline:

 ## Outside the pipeline